HadeelKSA/eagleeye/README.md

 ## Features ✨

 > - Scan any date.🗓️
-> - reads the dates outloud aswell as displaying it to the user.🎤
+> - Reads the dates outloud aswell as displaying it to the user.🎤

 ## Requierements 🚧